• Post author:

 • intermediate & advanced learners

-• those who want to practice speaking, enrich their vocabulary with synonyms and new words and train their mind to speak flexibly
+• those who want to practice speaking, enrich their vocabulary with synonyms and new words, and train their mind to speak flexibly

 • those who like to be creative

-• they can play with somebody but also on their own just creating stories
+• they can play with somebody but also on their own, just creating stories

-Get Story Retell Cards
+โžก Get Retell A Story Cards here.

 Flashcards are a usual but amazing way to learn new vocabulary.
-The best thing is empty flashcards.
-Simply because you can write the words you want to learn and remember.
-Choose one of these empty flashcards and make your vocabulary learning more efficient.
+The best thing is empty flashcards because you can write down your own words you want to learn and remember.

 For Whom To Buy?